RoFL: Robustness of Secure Federated Learning: Design

 \subsection{Optimizations}

-\subsecspacingbot \lsec{optimizations} So far we have described the cryptographic building blocks of \oursystem, and how our protocol via a careful co-build of cryptography and \FL can achieve its performance.
+\subsecspacingbot \lsec{optimizations} So far, we have described the cryptographic building blocks of \oursystem and how our system can achieve its performance through a careful co-design of cryptography and \FL protocol.
 Despite these improvements, scaling the protocol to realistic neural network models remains challenging.
-Even as we optimize the cryptographic protocol to the specifics of \FL, the sheer number of proofs required (i.e., number of model parameters) will result in a significant overhead.
-Thus, we explore how we can reduce the number of required proofs, by considering optimizations that take advantage of the particular combination of our protocol with the underlying \FL model.
-First, we consider \emph{probabilistic range checks} to optimize the $L_\infty$ variant of our protocol.
-Second, we present the application of \emph{a compression} technique based on random subspace learning, compatible with our $L_2$ constraint.
-Finally, we discuss how we can utilize \emph{optimistic continuation} to interleave the server-side verification of the previous round with client-side training for the next round.
-This significantly reduces the effective wall-time overhead introduced, at the cost of requiring a one-round rollback in case verification fails due to malicious activity.
+Even as we optimize the cryptographic protocol to the specifics of \FL, the sheer number of proofs required due to the number of model parameters will result in significant overhead in both computation and bandwidth.
+Thus, we explore how we can reduce the number of proofs required by considering optimizations that take advantage of the combination of our protocol with the underlying \FL model.
+First, we consider probabilistic range checks to optimize the $L_\infty$ variant of our protocol.
+Second, we present the application of a compression technique based on random subspace learning, compatible with our $L_2$ constraint.
+Finally, we discuss how we can use optimistic continuation to interleave the server-side verification of the previous round with client-side training for the next round.
+This significantly reduces the effective wall-time overhead at the cost of requiring a one-round rollback in case verification fails \mbox{due to malicious activity.}

-\fakeparagraph{Probabilistic Range-Checking ($L_\infty$).} For the $L_\infty$ bound, the range proofs are by far the most significant component of the computation overhead~(\rsec{eval}).
-In the base protocol, the client proves that each element in $\mathbf{w}_i$ is smaller than the bound B. However, it turns out that it is not necessary to check all $\ell$ elements to detect a malicious client with high probability.

-We can reduce the number of proofs by verifying only a random subset of the update vector.
-The key insight is that if the server selects the random subset \emph{after} the clients have uploaded their commitments, the probability that at least one check fails for a malicious update can be modeled by a hypergeometric distribution.
-So we ask whether it is indeed necessary to prove that each element in $\mathbf{w}_i$ is bounded to confirm that the client's contribution is benign.
-In other words, can we reduce proofs by checking only a randomly selected subset of the parameters for the $L_\infty$ variant of the protocol?
-We show that while this can introduce the possibility for an adversary to exceed the norm bound without detection, we can make this probability vanishingly small by separating the commitment step from the proving step in our protocol.